Data wrangling, grouping and aggregation#

 Using a function by iterating over rows#

 Next we will learn how to use our function with data stored in a pandas DataFrame.
-We will first apply the function row-by-row using a for loop and then we will learn a more efficient way of applying the function to all rows at once.
+We will first apply the function row by row using a for loop and then we will learn a more efficient way of applying the function to all rows at once.

 # Iterate over the rows